cameron/prts/README.md

 And a git repo template to make sure that new git repos get the post receive hook by default.

-And a bit of bash to create your git user and configure your box to be a basic git server.
+And a bit of bash to configure your box to be a basic git server.

 ~~And a bitcoin miner~~ that's all!